 All full-time faculty members with continuing employment at the College are eligible to apply for a Professional Development Grant: Seminar/Institute Support, due the first Friday in March.
 Applications must follow the official format for applications as noted below.
 Applications are due in the Office of the Provost no later than the first Friday in March by 4:30 p.m.
 Applications for seminars/institutes that will take place before this date may be submitted earlier for prompt consideration.
-Hand-delivered and electronic submissions must be received by this deadline.
+Electronic submissions must be received by this deadline.
 Late submissions and applications that do not comply with any of the required elements will not be considered.

-The Professional Development Committee evaluates and submits recommendations to the Provost/Vice President for Academic Affairs.
-In consultation with the Associate Provost for Academic Assessment and Faculty Development, the Provost/Vice President for Academic Affairs makes the final decision on these awards.
-Applicants will be notified of the outcome of this process by the Provost/Vice President for Academic Affairs by May 1.
+The Professional Development Committee evaluates and submits recommendations to the Provost & Vice President for Academic Affairs.
+The Provost & Vice President for Academic Affairs makes the final decision on these awards.
+Applicants will be notified of the outcome of this process by the Provost & Vice President for Academic Affairs by May 1.
 The grant funds will be available to the faculty member immediately upon notification of award.
 Grant funds must be expended by December 31.